ThomasGerstenberg/serial_monitor/README.md

 To install via git, clone the repository into this directory.
 For Windows, the directory will look someting like `C:\Users\${user}\AppData\Roaming\Sublime Text 3\Packages`

-To install without git, download the `serial_monitor.sublime-package` file from the [Releases](../../releases/latest) page Navigate up one directory from the location taken in the `Browse Packages`, then navigate into the folder `Installed Packages`
+To install without git, download the `serial_monitor.sublime-package` file from the [Releases](../../releases/latest) page.
+Navigate up one directory from the location taken in the `Browse Packages`, then navigate into the folder `Installed Packages`
 Copy the `.sublime-package` file into this location